Want To Build A Productive Hybrid Team? Avoid These 4 Traps

 Meetings are hardly the most efficient way of communicating with in-office or remote workers.
 Instead, look for solutions like the above to align your team’s goals and give them the information they need to do their job effectively.

-You can use software to track employee productivity to help minimize the need for meeting while keeping your team aligned.
+You can use employee time tracking software to help minimize the need for meeting while keeping your team aligned.

 2. Having a Hybrid Team With Disconnected Goals and Plans